Foiegras_banner_resized.jpg

 The Ethics of Foie Gras

-A symbol of ‘haute cuisine’, the story of foie gras began millennia ago in Ancient Egypt.
+A symbol of "haute cuisine", the story of foie gras began in Ancient Egypt.
 Produced by gavaging ducks and geese to enlarge their livers, the foie gras production process has been a subject of controversy throughout the centuries.
-As consumers become more conscious of the sources of their food, many are asking – is there a more ethical way to produce foie gras?
+As consumers become more conscious of the sources of their food, many are asking: is there a more ethical way to produce foie gras?

 What is foie gras?

-Enjoyed in the 21st century as a gourmet dish, foie gras was first discovered by Ancient Egyptians.
-Observing that the livers of geese enlarge significantly when they consume large amounts to prepare for migration, Ancient Egyptians replicated this process by force feeding geese with figs to produce a fattened liver.1
+Enjoyed in the 21st century as a gourmet dish, foie gras was first created by Ancient Egyptians.
+Observing that the livers of geese enlarge significantly when they consume large amounts to prepare for migration, Ancient Egyptians replicated this process by force-feeding geese with figs to produce a fattened liver.1

-Today, ‘Fig Liver’, is hailed as a culinary delicacy.
-In France, fattened goose or duck liver came to be known as ‘foie gras’, literally meaning ‘fat liver’.
+Today, ‘Fig Liver’ is hailed as a culinary delicacy.
+In France, fattened goose or duck liver became known as ‘foie gras’, meaning ‘fat liver’.
 The liver fattening process ignites a chemical change within the birds’ livers, creating a smooth texture not found in birds that are not gavaged.7

-Foie Gras can be eaten whole, or in forms such as pâté, mousse or terrine.
+Foie Gras can be eaten whole or in forms such as pâté, mousse or terrine.
 Synonymous with French fine dining, it is known by the culinary encyclopedia Larousse Gastronomique as ‘one of the jewels in the crown of French Gastronomy’.
-Traditionally enjoyed during festivities in France, foie gras is now consumed year around due to its increased availability.2
+Traditionally enjoyed during festivities in France, foie gras is now consumed year-round due to its increased availability.2

 Fun fact: France remains the primary producer and consumer of foie gras, producing over 75% of the world’s foie gras; other non-EU producing countries include the US and China.2, 4